kunalsumbly/javascriptfun/README.md

 # javascriptfun
-This is a simple converter util in JS which formats Application SQL queries from ORACLE, SQL server to actual database queries removing unnecessary text and characters, to avoid manually editing stuff in SQL editor.
+This is a simple converter util in JS which formats MILES Application SQL queries from ORACLE, SQL server to actual database queries removing unnecessary text and characters, to avoid manually editing stuff in SQL editor.

 Please refer to the image file in the project.